Taisiias/formmailer/README.md

     $ yarn live
     ```
     This will start three processes and share terminal stdout/stderr between them:
-    * [SMTP] Mock SMTP server, that outputs all received emails to stdout.
+    * [SMTP] Mock SMTP server that outputs all received emails to stdout.
-    * [HTTP] HTTP server that serves files from ./test folder (and opens browser with index.html)
+    * [HTTP] HTTP server that serves files from `./test` folder (and opens `./test/index.html` in browser)
-    * [FM] FormMailer in hot-reloading mode, process will restart after you edit TS sources.
+    * [FM] FormMailer in hot-reloading mode (process will restart after you edit any TS sources).

 4. Page 'http://127.0.0.1:8080/index.html' will be automatically opened in your browser.
-Try to submit the form, if your setup is working correctly, you should see the contents of the email with posted data in terminal output.
+Try to submit the form.
+If your setup is working correctly, you should see the contents of the email with posted data in terminal output.

 5. Hack away and submit a PR when ready!